Notice of Pre-AIA or AIA Status

 Claim Rejections - 35 USC § 102

-The claimed “an assembly” and “which assembly is configured for a downstream connection to a cell sorting flow cytometer or a cell sorting device have been read on the taught (Abstract, "The apparatus comprises a plurality of flow cytometry units, each of which is operable to classify particles in a mixture of particles by interrogating a stream of fluid containing the particles with a beam of electromagnetic radiation.");
+The claimed “an assembly connected upstream to a cell sorting flow cytometer means or to a cell sorting means” and “the optically activatable biological cells which have been treated by the controllable illumination means flow into the cell sorting flow cytometer means or the cell sorting means for treatment” has been read on the taught (Abstract, "The apparatus comprises a plurality of flow cytometry units, each of which is operable to classify particles in a mixture of particles by interrogating a stream of fluid containing the particles with a beam of electromagnetic radiation.");

 The claimed “a reservoir” has been read on the taught ([0200], " In general, the system 1 comprises a supply 3 of carrier fluid 17 containing particles to be sorted…"; Supply 3 reads on a reservoir.
 Particles to be sorted read on an optically activatable biological sample.);